canonical/ubuntu-image-legacy/ubuntu-image.rst

 The second mode of operation is provided for debugging and testing purposes.
 It allows you to run the internal state machine step by step, and is described in more detail below.

-model_assertion
-    Path to the model assertion file.
-This positional argument must be given for this mode of operation.

 -d, --debug
     Enable debugging output.